Doesn't irritate my skin

 But that doesn’t mean I’m not up for trying skin treatments that can reveal brighter, healthier skin.
 This leads me to dark spot correctors.
-I have typically leaned away from dark spot correctors because they usually don't work, cause my skin to break out, or are made with skin lighters.
+I have typically leaned away from dark spot correctors because they usually don't work, cause my skin to break out, or are made with skin lighteners.
 Murad's Rapid Dark Spot Correcting Serum seems to be different.
-It's made without hydroquinone and has ingredients that keep the skin barrier protected and exfoliates.
+The formula is made without hydroquinone and has ingredients that can help keep the skin barrier protected and exfoliates.
 Intriguing, right?
 I agree.

 Keep reading to see how my experience with the correcting serum turned out.

 Best For: Treating dark spots, and redness

 About the Brand: Founded in 1989 in Los Angeles by Howard Murad MD—dermatologist, pharmacist, and UCLA professor—Murad became the first modern doctor brand developed with antioxidants, anti-inflammatories, and hydrating ingredients to address skincare concerns from acne to anti-aging.

 My approach to skincare has changed with age.
 At the onset of my hormonal breakouts in my mid-twenties, I thought harsh cleansers and treatments were the only way to breakout-free skin.
 Boy, was I wrong.

 Using drying products made matters worse and disrupted my skin barrier, which I now understand is essential to maintain healthy skin.